-The VET Student Loan (VSL) program commenced on 1 January 2017 and provides support for students to access Vocational Education and Training (VET) that meets workplace needs in areas of national skills priority and improves their employment outcomes; protecting students and taxpayers; and ensuring integrity to Australia’s VET system and the reputation of quality training providers.
-To achieve these objectives, the department aims to encourage, strengthen and enforce the compliance of approved course providers (providers) with the regulatory requirements of the VSL
+The VSL program commenced on 1 January 2017 and provides support for students to access Vocational Education and Training (VET) that meets workplace needs in areas of national skills priority and improves their employment outcomes; protecting students and taxpayers; and ensuring integrity to Australia’s VET system and the reputation of quality training providers.
+To achieve these objectives, the department aims to encourage, strengthen and enforce the compliance of approved course providers (providers) with the regulatory requirements of the VSL.

 The department has a strong commitment to ensuring that approved VSL providers comply with their legal obligations.
 The department undertakes a range of compliance activities including audits, investigations and student surveys to identify potential non-compliance by providers.